Skip to main content

 Acting on Metrics

 Because you are almost always measuring proxies for what you actually want to measure, you can only behave as though the metric is measuring the proxy, not as though the metric is measuring what you want to measure.
 This is forgotten by many people.
 Once you see data from your metrics, you will take action based on those results, action based on the metrics.
-This is reasonable: if your goal is gaining views by developers and you see that certain types of blog posts attract more developers, you’ll try to do more of what was successful.
-Note that this itself is a proxy: what certainty do you have that developer visibility correlates to your actual goal of making more sales of your developer tool?
+This is reasonable: if your goal is gaining views among your audience and you see that certain types of blog posts attract more of your audience, you’ll try to do more of what was successful.
+Note that this itself is a proxy: what certainty do you have that market-audience visibility correlates to your actual goal of making more sales of your tool?
+(It’s likely, sure.
+But how are you sure?
+Is this worth questioning?)
 Sometimes it seems all marketing and outreach behaviour is a proxy for something else, a deep rabbit hole.
 Sanity comes not from recursively following this but by returning to: choose your proxies well.
 Make them as direct as possible.
 If your metric directly measures your goal, this is fine, but because almost always your metric measures a proxy for your goal, once you take action based on the metric you are not taking action based on your goal but on something other than your goal.

 This marketing team started optimising marketing content based on the hit count metric, and it worked: lots of hit counts.
-But it had no value for the goal that the hit count metric was a poor proxy for: content both interesting to many developers and encouraging use of the product we wanted to sell.
+But it had no value for the goal that the hit count metric was a poor proxy for: content interesting to people in our market and encouraging use of the product we wanted to sell.
 This meant that the marketing team was being ineffective and less successful at their own goals: reaching out to the potential sales / revenue audience.

 But even though they failed their purpose, they had great results for their metrics.

-Luckily, in our case, we had management that was insightful enough to view that team’s results skeptically, and today we have different people and a different approach.
+Luckily, in our case, we had management that was insightful enough to view that team’s results skeptically, and we changed to different people and a different approach.
 Not all companies or departments have management wise enough to question the choice of metrics and to question apparent success.

 ◆ ◆ ◆

-Poet Wallace Stevens wrote in ‘Not Ideas About the Thing But the Thing Itself’, which I love for the title alone: Not Ideas About the Thing But the Thing Itself.
-How well this captures the essence of an easy mistake in thinking.
+Let’s return to Korzybski’s map and territory, this time via poetry: Wallace Stevens wrote in ‘Not Ideas About the Thing But the Thing Itself’, which I love for the title alone: Not Ideas About the Thing But the Thing Itself.
+How well this captures the essence of insight!
+Or, an easy mistake in thinking—in general, not just metrics.
 It was like / A new knowledge of reality…’.

 And: